-Mental Health: PTSD and Acute Stress Disorder (ASD) in Adults Seminar
+Mental Health: Post Traumatic Stress Disorders and Acute Stress Disorder in Adults Seminar

 Includes: Posttraumatic Stress Disorder; Co-morbidities; Normal Trauma and Grief Responses; Treatment Options; Therapeutic Communication; Dissociation and Triggers etc.